The interplay of short-range correlations and nuclear symmetry energy in hard photon productions from heavy-ion reactions at Fermi energies: The brief description of the updated IBUU transport model

 In this study, the following isospin- and momentum-dependent single-nucleon potential (MDI) is used \cite{spp1,yongprc2016}

 where $\rho_0$ denotes saturation density, $\tau, \tau'=1/2(-1/2)$ for neutron (proton) and $\delta$ is the isospin asymmetry of the system.
 Different symmetry energy's stiffness parameters $x$ can be used in the above single-nucleon potential to mimic different forms of the symmetry energy predicted by various many-body theories without changing any property of the symmetric nuclear matter and the symmetry energy at normal density.
-In this study, we let x = 1 (default value) and -1 for the soft and stiff symmetry energies.
+In this study, we choose x = 1 (default value) and -1 for the soft and stiff symmetry energies.
 The corresponding density-dependent symmetry energy is shown in Fig.~\ref{desym}.
-It is seen that, around the saturation density $\rho_{0}$, the soft symmetry energy has a small slope ($L (\rho_{0}) \equiv 3\rho_{0}dE_{sym}(\rho)/d\rho$) compared with the stiff symmetry energy.
+By design, around the saturation density $\rho_{0}$, the soft symmetry energy has a small slope ($L (\rho_{0}) \equiv 3\rho_{0}dE_{sym}(\rho)/d\rho$) compared with the stiff symmetry energy.
+The stability of initial nuclei when HMT is incorporated was studied in Ref. \cite{yongprc2016} in the case of distributing all nucleons in a share sphere.
+It was found that about 5\% and 3\% nucleons are artificially emitted by 10 fm/c.
+In the present study using the SHF predicted density profiles for neutrons and protons, only nucleons in the interior have relatively high local Fermi momentum.
+We thus expect to have less spurious nucleon emissions compared to that found in Ref. \cite{yongprc2016}.
+As we are focusing on hard photons mostly from the first chance neutron-proton scatterings, the level of instability does not pose a serious problem.
 For nucleon-nucleon collisions, the isospin-dependent reduced nucleon-nucleon scattering cross sections in medium are used \cite{yongprc2016,Lichen05}.